Texas clinics cancel abortions after court reinstates ban

 “Of course we are all worried,” she said.
 “But we also feel a deep commitment to providing abortion care when it is legal to do so, we did.”

 Pitman, the federal judge who halted the Texas law Wednesday in a blistering 113-page opinion, was appointed by President Barack Obama.
-He called the law an “offensive deprivation” of the constitutional right to an abortion, but his ruling was swiftly set aside in a one-page order by the 5th Circuit.
+He called the law an “offensive deprivation” of the constitutional right to an abortion, but his ruling was swiftly set aside — at least for now — in a one-page order by the 5th Circuit that on Friday night.

 That same appeals court previously allowed the Texas restrictions to take effect in September, in a separate lawsuit brought by abortion providers.
 This time, the court gave the Justice Department until 5 p.m.
 Tuesday to respond.

+What happens after that is unclear, including how soon the appeals court will act or whether they will request more arguments.
+Texas is asking the appeals court for a permanent injunction that would allow the law to stand while the case plays out.

-Nancy Northup, president of the Center for Reproductive Rights, urged the Supreme Court to “step in and stop this madness.”
-Last month, the Supreme Court allowed the law to move forward in a 5-4 decision, although it did so without ruling on the law’s constitutionality.
+In the meantime, Nancy Northup, president of the Center for Reproductive Rights, urged the Supreme Court to “step in and stop this madness.”
+Last month, the high court allowed the law to move forward in a 5-4 decision, although it did so without ruling on the law’s constitutionality.

 A 1992 decision by the Supreme Court prevented states from banning abortion before viability, the point at which a fetus can survive outside the womb, around 24 weeks of pregnancy.
 But Texas’ version has outmaneuvered courts due to its novel enforcement mechanism that leaves enforcement to private citizens and not prosecutors, which critics say amounts to a bounty.